sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 - the terms defined by 'OpenID Connect Core 1.0' [[OpenID.Core]].

 In addition to the above terminology, this profile defines the following terms:
-- "Representation", "Representation relationship", "eIDAS".
+- "Representation", "Representation Relationship", "eIDAS".

 Definitions for these terms as well as for the abbreviations used throughout this specification are listed in the [Glossary](#a-glossary).